microsoft/onnxscript/README.md

 ## Contributing

-Every change impacting the converter or the eager evaluation must be unit tested with class `???` to ensure both systems do return the same results with the same inputs.
+Every change impacting the converter or the eager evaluation must be unit tested with class `OnnxScriptTestCase` to ensure both systems do return the same results with the same inputs.